 Commitment (C) Class LNG-Powered ConRo Ships, United States of America

-The Commitment (C) Class liquefied natural gas (LNG) powered combination container Roll-On/Roll-Off (ConRo) ships are being built by VT Halter Marine for Crowley Maritime Corporation's liner services group.
+The Commitment (C) Class liquefied natural gas (LNG) powered combination container Roll-On/Roll-Off (ConRo) ships are being built by VT Systems' subsidiary VT Halter Marine for Crowley Maritime Corporation's liner services group.

-Crowley signed a contract with VT Halter Marine, a subsidiary of VT Systems, for two vessels of the new Commitment (C) Class in November 2013.
+Crowley signed a contract with VT Halter Marine for two vessels of the new Commitment (C) Class in November 2013.
 The total value of the contract is estimated to be $350m.

-The two C-Class ships will be named El Coquí and Taíno respectively.
+The two C-Class ships have been named as El Coquí and Taíno respectively.
 Construction of the first vessel of this category began in October 2014, with the first steel cutting ceremony at VT Halter Marine shipyard in Pascagoula, Mississippi.
-The first and second vessels are scheduled to be delivered to their owner in the second and fourth quarter of 2017, respectively.
+The first vessel was delivered in March 2017 and second vessel is scheduled to be delivered in the first half of 2018.

-The ConRo vessels will operate under the Jones Act trade and will transport containers and vehicles between the US and Puerto Rico.
+The ConRo vessel operates under the Jones Act trade and transports containers and vehicles between the US and Puerto Rico.

-The Commitment Class, Jones Act ships will replace Crowley's fleet of towed triple-deck barges, operational since the early 1970s.
-New ConRo vessels will be fitted to offer world class performance and optimum safety, reducing transit times and setting new standards of environment-friendly shipping.
+The Commitment Class, Jones Act ships replace Crowley's fleet of towed triple-deck barges, which have been operational since the early 1970s.
+New ConRo vessels are fitted to offer world-class performance and optimum safety, as well as reducing transit times, and setting new standards of environment-friendly shipping.